Call us 203-307-5500

 It seems counterintuitive, but many babies scoot backward before they figure out how to move forward.
 Their arm muscles are often stronger than their leg muscles at this stage, so pushing results in backward motion.
 Forward crawling usually follows within a few weeks.

-Sitting Up Independently
+Sitting Up Without Support

 A baby who can sit without support has developed the core stability that’s essential for crawling.
 The transition from sitting to a crawling position is a key motor planning skill.

-The Different Types of Crawling
+The Many Styles of Baby Crawling

 Not every baby crawls the way you might picture.
 In our infant classrooms, we see all kinds of crawling styles, and every one of them counts.

-Classic Hands-and-Knees Crawl
+The Classic Crawl

 The traditional crawl: hands flat on the floor, knees on the ground, moving opposite arm and leg at the same time.
 This is the most common style, and it’s excellent for bilateral coordination.